stacks-network/rendezvous/README.md

         true)))
 ```

-To see how this and other invariants work in action, and to get a broader understanding of their implementation, you can run `rv` against the example Clarinet project:
+You can run invariant tests using `rv` with the following command:

 ```
-rv example counter
+rv example counter --type=invariant
 ```

 ---